k0sproject/k0s/README.md

 **&rarr;** k0s is fully self contained.
 It’s distributed as a single binary with no host OS deps besides the kernel.
 Any vulnerability or perf issues may be fixed in k0s Kubernetes.

-_We have seen K8S with partial FIPS security compliance: How to ensure security compliance for critical applications if only part of the system is FIPS compliant?_

-**&rarr;** k0s core + all included host OS dependencies + components on top may be compiled and packaged as a 100% FIPS compliant distribution using a proper toolchain.

 _We have seen Kubernetes with cumbersome lifecycle management, high minimum system requirements, weird host OS and infra restrictions, and/or need to use different distros to meet different use cases._

 **&rarr;** k0s is designed to be lightweight at its core.
 It comes with a tool to automate cluster lifecycle management.
 It works on any host OS and infrastructure, and may be extended to work with any use cases such as edge, IoT, telco, public clouds, private data centers, and hybrid & hyper converged cloud applications without sacrificing the pure Kubernetes compliance or amazing developer experience.